UNT launches NetDragon Digital Research Centre

 Parsons’ appointment as director began May 10.

 “Thomas is a leading scientist and has made incredible contributions at UNT.
-As the primary visionary leader for this important centre, Thomas will be charged with the day-to-day operations and strategic mission of the centre to ensure its success in providing opportunities for enriched learning experiences for students, as well as research and technology development for faculty,” Smatresk said.
+As the primary visionary leader for this important centre, Thomas will be charged with the day-to-day operations and strategic mission of the centre to ensure its success in providing opportunities for enriched learning experiences for students, as well as research and technology development for faculty,” Smatresk says.
 “Thomas has successfully led large-scale, funded research projects, and I’m excited to see what he will achieve with this new centre.”

 About Thomas D. Parsons